SeLite/SeLite.github.io/InstallFramework.md

 {:toc}

 # Scope and downloads #
 This assumes that you've set up your web application and that there is an SeLite framework for it.
 You'll need packages mentioned at [Overview](./) > [Install](./#install).
-However, if you haven't downloaded SeLite [Components](Components) yet, getting them from source (which you'll need anyway) may be faster.
+If you haven't downloaded SeLite [Components](Components) yet, getting them from source (which you'll need anyway) may be faster.

+Regardless of how you install [Components](Components), either

+ * download a ZIP of a chosen framework as per [AppsFrameworks](AppsFrameworks).
+However, then you can't maintain it with GIT.
+Or
-Regardless of how you install [Components](Components), download SeLite source to get the frameworks: follow [InstallFromSource](InstallFromSource) > [Get the source](InstallFromSource#get-the-source).
+ * follow [InstallFromSource](InstallFromSource) > [Get the source](InstallFromSource#get-the-source).
 If you're installing components from source, follow [Install components from source](InstallFromSource#install-components-from-source).

 If your web application uses SQLite, you'll get full SeLite functionality and smoother script data life cycle.
 You'll be able to copy/restore {{ appDB }}, {{ scriptDB }} and {{ vanillaDB}} from within SeLite (via [SettingsInterface](SettingsInterface)).
 Otherwise you need to apply [DataImport](DataImport).